gabrielmd/SensorNetworkSavingsProject/planning-savings.md

 Data
 ========================================================

-Part of the data, which contains measurements about different from several sensors:
+Part of the data, which contains several types of measurements from different sensors: